abchk1234/pdf2png/README.md

 About
 =======

-With pdf2png you have the opportunity to convert PDF to image with a single mouse click. pdf2png supports up to 4 different image extensions like PNG, JPEG, BMP and TIFF.
+pdf2png converts PDF files to image format with a simple graphical interface based on python, using ghostscript.

 ##How To